eddyzhang2018/knowledge/README.md

-# knowledge
-The repo is to store information about quantitative finance and asset allocation
+# My Vault for Interesting Papers in quantiative finance, factor investing, asset allocation and finance machine learning.

+The repo saves papers for the following area:

+- quantitative finance (General)
+- factor investing (Factor Specific)
+- asset allocation
+- machine learning in finance
+- genAI in finance